Are you struggling to figure out how to create a successful small business website?

 When it comes to online business, I would say hosting has the same value.

-Because hosting is an online place, where your all online business data will be saved and your website visitors will be served from there.
+Because hosting is an online place, where all of your online website data will be saved and your website visitors will be served.

 Step #9: Website design